nexmo-se/multi-outbound-calls/README.md

 Reminder: The Node.js server application (this repository) is running on local port 8000.</br>

-### Non local deployment

-If you are using hosted servers, for example Heroku, your own servers, or some other cloud provider, you will need the public hostnames and if necessary public ports of the servers that run this server application (from this repository), e.g.</br>
-	*`myappname.herokuapp.com`, `myserver.mycompany.com:40000`*</br>

-For Heroku deployment, see more details in the next section **Command Line Heroku deployment**.

 ### Set up your Vonage Voice API application credentials and phone number

 [Log in to your](https://ui.idp.vonage.com/ui/auth/login) or [sign up for a](https://ui.idp.vonage.com/ui/auth/registration) Vonage API account.